How the Diet for Minerals Compares with Dr. Larry Wilson's Diet for Rapid Development

 We need some polyunsaturated fats (PUFAs), but not too much.
 Because the Root Cause Protocol includes cod liver oil (as a source of retinol-A and other nutrients), the amount of fish recommended is reduced.
 You already will be getting some fish nutrients from cod liver oil.

 Walkabout brand emu oil is a very special food from Australian traditions!
-If you're able, eat 1/4 tsp of emu oil twice daily in Activator Goo.
+It's the most concentrated known food source of Vitamin K2-MK4 the Grass-Fed Vitamin, in addition to containing many other synergistic nutrients.
+If you're able, eat 1/4 tsp of emu oil two to three times daily in Activator Goo.

 Red Palm Oil

 Red palm oil (especially the Nutiva brand) seems to have special beneficial properties, as a well-balanced fat.
 You may want to eat a spoon of it daily with your food.

 Red palm oil is one of the options for a source of Whole-Food-Vitamin-E-Complex in the Root Cause Protocol.
 For more about red palm oil, please see the article How to Eat Red Palm Oil

 These are tasty animal fats to enjoy from time to time.
 It's difficult to find an organic grass-fed source.
 Also, they may contain more polyunsaturated fats (PUFAs) than we'd like.
 However, these fats have the advantage that if the birds are fed grass or supplemented with vitamin K3, the fat will be rich in K2-MK4 the Grass-Fed Vitamin.

 Less Grains and Legumes; They Must Be Properly Prepared